SNAP-4 Service Advanced Features

 For more information on XLIO, please refer to XLIO documentation.

-The SPDK version included with SNAP supports hardware encryption/decryption offload.
-To enable AES/XTS and allow the
+The SPDK version included with SNAP supports hardware encryption and decryption offload.
+To enable AES-XTS and authorize the

 mlx5_2 and